Customizing the Boot Process¶

 set totrue

 .
-Such a disk has its root partition compressed and readonly and boots up using overlayfs for the root filesystem using an extra partition on the same disk for persistent data.kiwi-repart
+A disk like that has its root partition compressed and readonly.
+The disk boots up using overlayfs for the root filesystem with a separate partition on the same disk for persistent data.kiwi-repart

-Resizes an OEM disk image after installation onto the target disk to meet the size constraints configured in the
+Resizes an OEM disk image after installation on the target disk to meet the size limits configured in the

 oemconfig

 section of the image description.
-The module takes over the tasks to repartition the disk, resizing of RAID, LVM, LUKS and other layers and resizing of the system filesystems.kiwi-lib
+The module takes over the tasks of repartitioning the disk, resizing RAID, LVM, LUKS and other layers as well as resizing the system filesystems.kiwi-lib

 Note